parmegv/leap_doc/docs/platform/development.md

 Using Vagrant with libvirt/kvm
 ==============================

 Vagrant can be used with different providers/backends, one of them is [vagrant-libvirt](https://github.com/pradels/vagrant-libvirt).
 Here are the steps how to use it.
-Be sure to use a recent vagrant version (>= 1.3).
+Be sure to use a recent vagrant version for the vagrant-libvirt plugin (>= 1.5, which can only be fetched from http://www.vagrantup.com/downloads.html at this moment).

 Install vagrant-libvirt plugin and add box
 ------------------------------------------
     sudo apt-get install libvirt-bin libvirt-dev
+    # you need to assign the new 'libvirtd' group to your user in a running x session, or logout and login again:
+    newgrp libvirtd
+    # to build the vagrant-libvirt plugin you need the following packages:
-    vagrant plugin install vagrant-libvirt
+    sudo apt-get install ruby-dev libxslt-dev libxml2-dev libvirt-dev vagrant plugin install vagrant-libvirt
     vagrant plugin install sahara
-    vagrant box add leap-wheezy https://downloads.leap.se/leap-debian-libvirt.box
+    vagrant box add leap-wheezy https://downloads.leap.se/leap-debian-libvirt.box --provider libvirt

 Remove Virtualbox
 -----------------